melodimag7700/Churn-Cust-Predict/README.md

 General Steps of the Project:
-1. Importing and Initial Exploration of the Dataset o	a.
-Importing the initial data from the CSV file o	b.
+1. Importing and Initial Exploration of the Dataset
+-o	a.
+Importing the initial data from the CSV file
+-o	b.
 Exploring the general information of the DataFrame and identifying missing values using tables and Heatmap visualization
 2. Outlier Detection and Removal o	a.
 Identifying numerical and non-numerical columns o	b.
 Calculating the Interquartile Range (IQR) to detect outliers